 Available in electronic format on all major booksellers, including:

-In Search of a Mechanism: From the Brain to the Mind Also is also part of the five-part Ideas Roadshow Collection, Conversations About Psychology, Volume 1, which is available in both paperback and electronic format.
+In Search of a Mechanism: From the Brain to the Mind is also part of the five-part Ideas Roadshow Collection, Conversations About Psychology, Volume 1, which is available in hardcover, paperback and electronic format.